 What the tests say about Identity…

 Personality is something people seek; we want to find where we belong, find ‘our people’, and find our groove.
 This ‘finding myself’ quest isn’t a treasure hunt, it’s a scavenger hunt where we find little clues throughout our journey.
-One of the paths to diagnose our individuality is taking tests.
+One of the paths to diagnosing our individuality is taking tests.
 Let’s take a look.

 Do these things really work?
 Everyone has their own opinion on whether these tests are true-ish or as flighty as a dandelion blowing in the wind.
 So are they worth taking?
 It depends.
 Ask yourself WHY you are taking the test.
 Is it for fun?
 A career change?
 Job enhancement?
 Relationship health?
 Curiosity?
 Go into the test with a purpose.
 As for cost, most have a free version, but others can cost $$.